Nazi views on Catholicism: Nazis take power

-Views of leaders of Third Reich
+Views of leaders of the Third Reich

 Alfred Rosenberg, the official "cultural and educational leader" of the Reich.
 A neo-pagan, and anti-Catholic, he wanted the extermination of the Christian faiths imported into Germany.
 His influence on the Nazi party's course, however, was limited.

 The Nazis disliked the Catholic and Protestant churches.
 They wanted to transform the subjective consciousness of the German people—their attitudes, values and mentalities—into a single-minded, obedient "national community".
 Kershaw wrote that they believed they would therefore have to replace class, religious and regional allegiances by a "massively enhanced national self-awareness to mobilize the German people psychologically" for the coming struggle and war.
 Gill wrote that their long-term plan was to "de-Christianise Germany after the final victory".

 Aggressive anti-Church radicals like Alfred Rosenberg and Martin Bormann saw the conflict with the Churches as a priority concern, and anti-church and anti-clerical sentiments were strong among grassroots party activists.
 According to Shirer, "under the leadership of Rosenberg, Bormann and Himmler—backed by Hitler—the Nazi regime intended to destroy Christianity in Germany, if it could, and substitute the old paganism of the early tribal Germanic gods and the new paganism of the Nazi extremists."
 The Nazi party had decidedly pagan elements.
 Once the war was over, Hitler wanted to root out and destroy the influence of the churches:.

 In Hitler's eyes, Christianity was a religion fit only for slaves; he detested its ethics in particular.
 Its teaching, he declared, was a rebellion against the natural law of selection by struggle and the survival of the fittest.